Counter-terrorism / Terrorism offences

-Clare Collier, Liberty advocacy director, said: “The fact the Government has left a young woman effectively stateless shows how little regard it holds for fundamental rights.
+Grey Collier, Liberty advocacy director, said: “The fact the Government has left a young woman effectively stateless shows how little regard it holds for fundamental rights.
 Shamima Begum should not be banished – banishing people belongs in the dark ages, not 21st century Britain.
 This case is just one example of how quickly Ministers use citizenship stripping when they could use other powers.

 “It’s clear why they use these archaic banishments and that is to score political points and look tough on terrorism.
 It has nothing to do with making the public safe.
 In fact, this leaves us less safe as services are unable to conduct proper investigations that could help prevent young people, like Shamima, from entering terrorist circles in the future.”

 Contact the Liberty press office on 020 7378 3656 / 07973 831 128 or firstname.lastname@example.org

 Did you know Liberty offers free human rights legal advice?